 Babies don’t have the proper digestive systems in place yet to process food the way you and I (or even older kids) do.
 Their tummies are smaller and can only take so much.
 And they slept snuggled in your womb for months, oblivious to our schedules and routines.

-That’s why you end up with babies who sleep well during the day but at night wake up every hour and a half.
+That’s why you end up with babies who sleep well during the day but at night wake up every hour or two.
 Or perhaps your baby sleeps so much you wonder whether he should be awake or more alert longer.
 Still at other times, it takes ages to get him to fall asleep, only for him to wake up minutes later.

 Using a newborn schedule to help your baby adjust